 Prognosis and Treatment

 Half of people are alive more than 12 years after diagnosis.
-Death usually results from respiratory failure or cor pulmonale (see Sidebar 1: Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension).
+Death usually results from respiratory failure or cor pulmonale (see Sidebar 1: Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).
 When people stop smoking, improvement occurs in about one third of cases.

 The disorder may be treated with corticosteroids and immunosuppressants such as cyclophosphamide, although no therapy is clearly beneficial.